TripleAze/Super_Store_Analysis/README.md

 ![Sales and Profit by Segment](https://github.com/TripleAze/Super_Store_Analysis/blob/main/visualizations/sales_profit_by_category.png)

-*(Make sure to replace the image paths with actual paths to your visualizations.)*

 ## 6. **Executive Summary**
 This analysis highlights critical insights into the Superstore's sales and profit landscape, revealing: